syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/shapes.md

 ## Text

 Texts can be added to the diagram as [`text`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.Shapes.html) nodes.
-The shape property of the node allows you to set the type of node and for text nodes, it should be set as **text**.
+The shape property of the node allows to set the type of node and for text nodes, it should be set as **text**.
 In addition, define the content object that is used to define the text to be added and style is used to customize the appearance of that text.
-The following code illustrates how to create a text node.

 {% if page.publishingplatform == "aspnet-core" %}